MonnTS/RentalApplication/README.md

 # Rental Application

-This is an application, which allows to rent a car from database.
+This is a WPF MVVM application, which allows to rent a car from database.

 ## Database diagram